thedoomed/EyeStep-CPP/README.txt

 Take a look at the Examples folder for help on starting out with DISA.

 Here is a run-down of things:
+Let's assume the address 0xDEADBEEF contains this instruction: mov eax,[ebp+8];

+First, we read it into a variable:

 const auto inst = disa_read(0xDEADBEEF); // store the instruction information into `inst`

-now, let's assume 0xDEADBEEF contains this instruction: mov eax,[ebp+8];

-And let's say we're hoping to be able to identify eax, ebp, and 8, individually.
+Let's say, we're hoping to identify eax, ebp, and 8, programatically.
-First thing we would do is make sure it contains a SRC and DEST operand:
+The first thing we do is make sure it contains a source and destination operand:

 if (inst.flags & OP_SRC_DEST)
 {